 Pivotal is a start-up product brand that tackles how to incorporate ergonomic designs into active traveling.

 It started with a CEO, a product owner, marketing director and me.

 Our team had this travel gear idea that provides an ergonomic handle that best fits sporty travel lifestyle.
 Our team had the opportunity to showcase the products at the Utah Outdoor show, and I got to lead the team and propose creative initiatives to make sure that Pivotal travel gear shows its full potential.

 Surfacing the movement of the handle is not enough either, we need to communicate the "why", or the reason to why is that handle fits their active traveling lifestyle.
-I proposed various ways to visualize and communicate the value of the handle to our active users and that the ergonomic properties benefits them.
-We look at active travellers such as skiers and lacrosse players.
-These kind of travellers hauls so much gears and it put a strain in their hands.
+I proposed various ways to visualize and communicate the value of the handle to our active users and that the ergonomic properties benefit them.
+We look at active travelers such as skiers and lacrosse players.
+These kinds of travelers haul so many gears and put an immense strain in their hands.

-We lauched and showcased at the Outdoor show.
-This effort was intense and exhilirating.
-The product and the whole design initiatve had both great and bad feedback, but we gathered them, took the one that best fits to the product future and implemented them.
+We launched and showcased at the Outdoor show.
+This effort was intense and exhilarating.
+The product and the whole design initiative had both great and bad feedback, but we gathered them, took the one that best fits the product's future and implemented them.
 Also, it didn't hurt that it won a red dot award after the Outdoor show.